zeroXten/cryptdoh/README.md

 ### Passwords vs keys

 Most encryption libraries expect the user to provide a securely generated key.
-The security of the entire system can fall apart of the user of the library doesn't use a decent key, or reuses a key inappropriately.
+The security of the entire system can fall apart if the user of the library doesn't use a decent key, or reuses a key inappropriately.
 This library is different as it treats the user provided key as a password and derives the encryption and HMAC keys from a KDF.
 To stop the user using something silly as a password (e.g. the word 'password') we check the input against cracklib.
 This should help filtering out poorly chosen passwords, but of course it isn't perfect.
 We also impose a minimum size of 8 bytes on passwords.

 ### Speed